aramzham/CSharp-Essentials/Asynchronous/readme.md

 This example provides an overview of how to use async programming.
 Simply put, we'll be showing a clear illustration on `WinForms`.

+##### To remember
+*Thread class represents an object-oriented wrapper around a given path of execution within a particular AppDomain.*

 **1)** How works the same thing with synchronous programming:
 ![sync](https://cloud.githubusercontent.com/assets/25085025/22598298/659ec224-ea4c-11e6-96d8-d31f2c107875.gif)